Beowulf Sheehan, 2021

 Beowulf Sheehan

-Her nonfiction books include 300 Arguments, an aphoristic essay; Ongoingness, a meditation on motherhood and time; The Guardians, an investigation of friendship and suicide; and The Two Kinds of Decay, a memoir of her experience with a chronic autoimmune disease, which was shortlisted for the Wellcome Book Prize and longlisted for the Royal Society Winton Prize.
+Sarah’s nonfiction books include 300 Arguments, an aphoristic essay; Ongoingness, a meditation on motherhood and time; The Guardians, an investigation of friendship and suicide; and The Two Kinds of Decay, a memoir of her experience with a chronic autoimmune disease, which was shortlisted for the Wellcome Book Prize.

 Sarah is also the author of a story collection, Hard to Admit and Harder to Escape, and of the poetry collections Siste Viator and The Captain Lands in Paradise, poems from which have won a Pushcart Prize and appeared in four editions of the Best American Poetry series.